 8. “You Can’t Handle the Truth!” – A Few Good Men

-This film is about a lawyer defending two marines and stars Tom Cruise.
+This film is about a lawyer defending two marines (military force that supports operations near the shore) and stars Tom Cruise.
 This dramatic quote is used in a courtroom scene when he is questioning Jack Nicholson.

 When Tom Cruise shouts “I want the truth!”
 Jack Nicholson shouts back angrily, “You can’t handle the truth!”